relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Rule Generator
 -----

-Rule Generator is tool for automatic rule generation.
-Each rule generator is associated with specific object type (there can be only one rule generator per one object type) and when rule generator is executed, it creates a rule and a saved search for each RDO of that object type using given search criteria.
+Rule Generator is a tool for automatic Rule generation.
+Each Rule Generator is associated with a specific Object Type (there can be only one Rule Generator per one Object Type) and when Rule Generator is executed, it creates a Rule and a Saved Search for each RDO of that object type using given search criteria.

 ### Creating a Rule Generator